-With summertime in full swing, you may be considering some time away from home – either on week-long trip or a two-day excursion.
+With summertime in full swing, you may be considering some much-needed time away from home.
 Whatever your travel plans, you might want to consider whether or not you’ll be able to take tax breaks for your time off.
 Believe it or not, there’s a chance that you’ll be able to take some deductions for that much-needed vacation.

 Business and Pleasure

 The best way to maximize your tax savings when you’re on the road is to incorporate your job into your travel plans; or, perhaps more accurately, squeeze pleasure time in between work activities.
-Your plane fare, where you stay and even meals can be written off if the expenses are made under working conditions.
-So, just because you have to meet with clients doesn’t mean you can’t enjoy your room overlooking the pool – or the pool itself.
+Your plane fare, lodging and even meals can be written off if the expenses are made under working conditions.
+So, just because you have to meet with clients doesn’t mean you can’t enjoy a dip in the hotel pool.

-There are typically two types of work-related trips you’ll take: passive and active.
-A passive trip is one that is educational in nature, such as software training or an industry conference.
-An active venture involves actual work functions, like business meetings and factory inspections.
-Expenses for both passive and active trips may be deducted.
-Just make sure that you’re actually paying the bill for these items.
+There are two types of common work-related trips: passive and active.
+A passive trip is educational in nature, such as a software training or an industry conference.
+An active venture involves actual work functions, like business meetings or factory inspections.
+Expenses for both passive and active trips may be deducted on your taxes – but just make sure that you’re actually paying the bill for these items.
 In other words, don’t try to write off expenses that your company is covering.

 The Acceptable and the Unsuitable

-There are two kinds of tax deductions that can be taken: the ones the IRS will allow and the ones they will reject.
+The IRS will allow some tax deductions while rejecting others.
 Examples of acceptable tax deductions while you’re out of town for work include:

 - Your rental car